PhantomAppDevelopment/firebase-as3/auth/email/README.md

 * Email/Password Auth
 * Anonymous Auth

-Firebase also uses the Google Identity Toolkit to achieve this.
+Email and Anonymous Auth also uses the Google Identity Toolkit to achieve this.

 ## Getting Started